- Shapely, tailored look

 features & specs

 The Ghibli's power comes from a 3.0-liter twin-turbocharged V-6 engine shared with its bigger brother, the Quattroporte.
-It comes in two outputs: 345 horsepower in the standard Ghibli, and 404 hp in the Ghibli S Q4.
-One of our favorite features of Maseratis is absent--the mellifluous roar of a potent Ferrari-derived V-8.
+It comes in two outputs: 330 horsepower in the standard Ghibli, and 410 hp in the Ghibli S and S Q4.
+One of our favorite features of Maseratis is absent—the mellifluous roar of a potent Ferrari-derived V-8.
 In its place, the turbo V-6 makes some thrilling noises of its own, just of a more throaty, whistling nature, with some resonance at mid-range engine speeds that echoes in the tight back seat.

 Maserati says the Ghibli accelerates to 60 mph in just 5.0 seconds, topping out at 177 mph.

-An eight-speed automatic transmission is standard on all Ghibli models, and it offers a manual-shift mode that keeps the car from overrevving, but otherwise lets the drive choose the shift points either by the shift lever or the paddles.
-The standard car is rear-wheel drive; Maserati's Q4 all-wheel-drive system is new for 2015, and adds just a touch over 100 pounds to the car, distributing torque from the rear to the front when wheelspin is detected.
+An 8-speed automatic transmission is standard on all Ghibli models, and it offers a manual-shift mode that keeps the car from over-revving, but otherwise lets the drive choose the shift points either by the shift lever or the paddles.
+The standard car is rear-wheel drive; Maserati's Q4 all-wheel-drive system was new for 2015, and adds just a touch over 100 pounds to the car, distributing torque from the rear to the front when wheelspin is detected.

 There's also a choice of driving modes, from economy, normal, and sport to a mode with all stability control turned off.
 You may not want to venture that far out of safety's range, but if you do, the reward is very good handling.
 The Ghibli has good weight balance for a sedan, and rides on a double-wishbone front suspension, and five-link rear suspension.